Skip to content

 Use: /shell-conventions

-Works with Claude Code, Gemini CLI, and other agentskills.io-compatible agents.
+Works with Claude Code, Gemini CLI, OpenCode, and other agentskills.io-compatible agents.

 $ARGUMENTSAction

-EmptyDisplay the conventions summary
+EmptyDisplay the mode summary and trigger boundaries

 checkVerify conventions only